 A six-piece stacker door retracts to open the living area to the alfresco space and create one, large indoor/outdoor entertaining space.
 The alfresco area is specially designed to allow the homeowners to relax and enjoy their home with a six-person spa recessed into the spotted gum deck.

-Externally, the home features front and rear balconies, with fully-frameless glass balustrades, from which the owners can enjoy the extensive, elevated views of the Blue Mountains in the distance and the adjacent nature reserve.
+Externally, the home features front and rear balconies, with fully-frameless glass balustrades, from which the owners can enjoy the extensive, elevated views of the Mountains in the distance and the adjacent nature reserve.

 In keeping with the theme of inviting nature inside, timber textures are used in key areas including the open stringer staircase with its 60mm brushbox treads and vertical timber lining.
 A cedar-cladded ceiling in the alfresco area and cedar cladding on either side of the house perfectly continues this trend.
 The bathroom and ensuites also feature a timber-look tile together with the luxury inclusion of a raised freestanding bath to provide another opportunity to enjoy the stunning mountain views.